Coronavirus Special April 2020 Newsletter (updated as of 1 June 2020)

 Government assistance announced to date:

 - If you are employed and you are “furloughed”, HMRC will reimburse 80% of wage costs for “furloughed” workers up to a cap of £2,500 a month.
-We do not yet know if this extends to individuals who are directors of their own limited companies.
+This has been extended to individuals who are directors of their own limited companies who are paid through a PAYE system.

 - VAT will be deferred for returns submitted from March 2020 – June 2020.